tbalza/kubernetes-cicd-zt/README.md

 Follow the links bellow to create the tokens to update `terraform.tfvars` with:

 - [Create Cloudflare API Token](https://dash.cloudflare.com/profile/api-tokens) The "Zone ID" and "Create your API token" are found scrolling down in the Overview page.
+Create a "Custom token" with the following permissions:
   - All accounts
     - Access: Mutual TLS Certificates:Edit
     - Account Settings:Edit